Azure/alz-monitor/docs/wiki/Deploy-with-Azure-CLI.md

 ## 1. We recommend configuring the following parameters:

-- Change the value of _parPolicyManagementGroupId_ to the management group where you wish to deploy the policies, initiatives and policy assignments.
-This is usually the pseudo root management group.
+- Change the value of _parPolicyManagementGroupId_ to the management group where you wish to deploy the policies and the initiatives; this will also be the ["scope"](https://learn.microsoft.com/azure/governance/policy/concepts/scope) of the respective policy / initiative assignments.
+This is usually the so called "pseudo root management group", e.g. in [ALZ terminology](https://learn.microsoft.com/azure/cloud-adoption-framework/ready/landing-zone/design-area/resource-org-management-groups), this would be the so called "Intermediate Root Management Group" (directly beneath the "Tenant Root Group").
 - Change the value of _ALZMonitorResourceGroupName_ to the name of the resource group where the activity logs, resource health alerts, actions groups and alert processing rules are placed in.
 - Change the value of _ALZMonitorResourceGroupTags_ to specify the tags to be added to said resource group.
 - Change the value of _ALZMonitorResourceGroupLocation_ to specify the location for said resource group.
 - Change the value of _ALZMonitorActionGroupEmail_ (specific to the Service Health initiative) to the email address where notifications of the alerts are sent to.

-These changes must made in each of the following parameter files:
+These changes must be made in each of the following parameter files:

 - [parameters-complete-connectivity.json](https://github.com/Azure/alz-monitor/infra-as-code/bicep/parameters-complete-connectivity.json)
 - [parameters-complete-identity.json](https://github.com/Azure/alz-monitor/infra-as-code/bicep/parameters-complete-identity.json)